Apply and adjust stroke properties

 More than two endpoints

-- Update the End point property.
+- Choose an option from the End point menu.

 Cap and tip endpoints